ktorio/ktor-klip/proposals/0002-service-discovery.md

 Services communicate exclusively through their local proxies according to defined identity-based policies.

 #### Implementation Process
-1. User need to launch a Consul server
+1. User needs to launch a Consul server
 2. Then define services and associated health checks
 3. Register these definitions with a Consul agent
 4. Enable network services to locate each other via DNS using static or dynamic lookups